Plumber Hourly Rate Ontario 2026: What Plumbers Charge (And Should Charge)

 If you're running one shop that does both, track them separately.
 I've seen plumbers discover they were actually losing money on commercial because they were using residential rates on 60-day-pay work without realizing the financing cost was eating the margin.

-Hourly vs flat-rate - when each one wins
+Hourly vs flat-rate: when does each one win?

 Flat-rate pricing ("a running toilet repair is $285, a main shut-off replacement is $475") has become the default for residential service, and for good reason.
 It solves three problems: